 Mistake 3, jumping in without a plan

-The cost: Claude makes technical choices without asking you.
-After 30 minutes of coding, you discover it picked the wrong approach.
+What happens: Claude makes technical choices without asking you.
+After 30 minutes of coding, you find out it picked the wrong approach.
 Everything has to be redone.

-The fix: 10 minutes of brainstorming plus planning equals 2 hours of rework avoided.
-The ratio can't be beaten.
+What to do instead: 10 minutes of brainstorm + plan save 2 hours of rework.
+The ratio is unbeatable.
 See chapter 5.

 Exception: simple bug fixes and cosmetic tweaks don't need a plan.